FarshadAmiri/Realtime_Denoising/README.md

 **WebSocket issues?**
 - Check browser console for errors
 - Make sure you're using Daphne or another ASGI server in production

-## Notes

-Uses DeepFilterNet2 for the actual denoising.
-Check their license if you're planning to use this commercially.